openownership/bods-dev-handbook/standard_releases.md

 ## Freeze checklist

-1. Ensure that all pages in docs/about.rst have been reviewed and updated if necessary.
+1. Ensure that all pages in the docs/about/ directory have been reviewed and updated if necessary.
 2. Check docs/schema/reference.rst.
 Are all new objects, properties and codelists there?
 Have sub-properties been collapsed sensibly?
 3. Update BODS version ‘attention’ box on all relevant docs pages
 4. Do a final edit of docs/schema/changelog.rst